sreeramsunkara/TAS-Workshop-CAH/README.md

 - If any of the commands shown above did not work or produced and error, please alert the workshop organizers.

-- Please proceed by executing the following commands:
+- Please proceed by executing the following commands.
+They are all you need to deploy your first App to the Cloud.

 ```
 cd ~
 git clone https://github.com/rm511130/chess
-cd ~/chess
+cd ~/chess; rm ~/manifest.yml; ls
 cf login -a api.sys.ourpcf.com -u $user -p password
-cf push $user-chess
+cf push $user-chess -b php_buildpack
 ```

-- Once the `cf push` ends, you should see the a message  similar to the one shown below:
+- Once the `cf push` operation ends, you should see the a message  similar to the one shown below:

 ```
 name:              user1-chess
 requested state:   started
-routes:            user1-chess.apps.ourpcf.com
+routes:            user1-chess.apps.ourpcf.com              <------ Use this URL to access your App
 last uploaded:     Fri 17 Jul 15:58:21 EDT 2020
 stack:             cflinuxfs3
 buildpacks:        php_buildpack